How To Solve Problems By Analogy

 De Mestral's Use Of Analogical Thinking

-Whether he realised it or not, de Mestral used what today we term “analogical thinking” or analogical reasoning; the process of finding a solution to a problem by finding a similar problem with a known solution and applying that solution to the current situation.
+Whether he realised it or not, de Mestral used what we today term “analogical thinking” or analogical reasoning; the process of finding a solution to a problem by finding a similar problem with a known solution and applying that solution to the current situation.

 An analogy is a comparison between two objects, or systems of objects, that highlights respects in which they are thought to be similar.
 Analogical reasoning is any type of thinking that relies upon an analogy 5